 It turns out we have arrived just in time for turtle season on the Riviera Maya!

-Sea turtle nesting season along Cancun and the Riviera Maya lasts from June to August.
+Sea turtle nesting season along the Riviera Maya region lasts from June to August.
 The most common sea turtle species in the area are Green Turtles and Loggerhead Turtles.

 The helpful concierge, Rafael, explains that the turtles have just begun to arrive in the past week or two.
 The hotel actually removes the eggs from the nest to protect them from harm while they gestate.
 Several weeks later when the turtles are ready to hatch, they release them in a ceremony on the beach.